 What Pressure Cooker Did You Use?

 I used the Instant Pot 7-in-1 cooker for this recipe, but there are several other manufacturers that make similar multi-function pressure cookers (Magic Mill, MaxiMatic, Power, GoWise).
 If you have a single function pressure cooker, but still want to make the rice in the pressure cooker instead of on the stove top, here are some directions from HipPressureCooking.com.

-Oh, and one last note.
-Split or whole chickens are usually some of the least expensive cuts of chicken at the grocery store, which makes this recipe even more valuable.
+Split or whole chickens are usually some of the least expensive cuts of chicken at the grocery store, but they also happen to give the most flavor to this dish.
+You can use any cut, but whichever cut you decide to use, make sure it is bone-in and skin-on.
+That’s where the flavor is..
 I bought cage-free organic chicken because my budget allows it and that’s important to me, so my prices may be higher than what you’re used to.

 Pressure Cooker Chicken and Rice